Bio-FET: History

-The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed M. Atalla and Dawon Kahng in 1959, and demonstrated in 1960.
-Two years later, Leland C. Clark and Champ Lyons invented the first biosensor in 1962.
+The MOSFET was invented at Bell Labs between 1959 and 1960.
+In 1962, Leland C. Clark and Champ Lyons invented the first biosensor.
 Biosensor MOSFETs (BioFETs) were later developed, and they have since been widely used to measure physical, chemical, biological and environmental parameters.

 The first BioFET was the ion-sensitive field-effect transistor (ISFET), invented by Piet Bergveld for electrochemical and biological applications in 1970.
 Other early BioFETs include the adsorption FET (ADFET) patented by P.F.
 Cox in 1974, and a hydrogen-sensitive MOSFET demonstrated by I. Lundstrom, M.S.
 Shivaraman, C.S.
 Svenson and L. Lundkvist in 1975.
 The ISFET is a special type of MOSFET with a gate at a certain distance, and where the metal gate is replaced by an ion-sensitive membrane, electrolyte solution and reference electrode.
 The ISFET is widely used in biomedical applications, such as the detection of DNA hybridization, biomarker detection from blood, antibody detection, glucose measurement, pH sensing, and genetic technology.